bosscillations/starter-hugo-academic/content/publication/one-shot-tagging-during-wake-and-cueing-during-sleep-with-spatiotemporal-patterns-of-transcranial-electrical-stimulation-can-boost-long-term-metamemory-of-individual-episodes-in-humans/index.md

   - Vincent P. Clark
   - Michael D. Howard
 doi: https://doi.org/10.3389/fnins.2019.01416
-publication: "*Frontiers in neuroscience, 1416*"
+publication: "*Frontiers in Neuroscience, 1416*"
 abstract: Targeted memory reactivation (TMR) during slow-wave oscillations (SWOs) in sleep has been demonstrated with sensory cues to achieve about 5–12% improvement in post-nap memory performance on simple laboratory tasks.
 But